alepouna/old-discord-fonts/README.md

+## ⚠️⚠️⚠️ As of 29/02/2024 this repo has been moved to GitLab at https://gitlab.com/alepouna.dev/old-discord-fonts

 # old-discord-fonts

 I don't like the gg font.
 Reminds me to the ubuntu client when fonts are missing and it looks 💩